 “I’d already hiked about three miles so I sat down to take a break before I tried to push some (game) back to (my son).
 I took my backpack off and sat my bow down and as I was sitting there I started looking around and … I saw a black head which I thought was a bear.”
-As a matter of fact, Washington state bowhunter Jerry Hause was right.
+As a matter of fact, while bowhunting in Washington state, Jerry Hause realized was right.
 That was a bear cub.
 Ruh roh.
 “Knowing…it’s unwise to come between a cub and its mother, he looked for a way to leave the area.”
 And that’s when a very protective Mrs. Bear charged him . . .

 Hause said he knew he wouldn’t be able to pick and aim his bow, and he wasn’t confident he could drop the 250- to 300-pound animal.
 His only choice, he said, was to climb the tree he had been resting against.

 “I knew the tree was right there, so I headed up that to get far enough up the tree that the bear couldn’t get me,” Hause said.